parcuri/derekkedziora.com/index.md

 👋 Hey there.
 I’m Derek Kedziora (pronounced ken-JO-ra).

 I'm a content designer / UX writer or whatever the latest buzzword for technical writer is.
-Although I started out as an English teacher.

-I blog about a bunch of different things.
-My most popular posts  based on search engine hits and emails:
+## Most popular blog posts

 🌗 Adding [dark mode](/blog/dark-mode-revisited) to a static site and creating a [tag page](/blog/tag-page-jekyll) with Jekyll.